swlim314/School_District_Analysis_Week_4/README.md

 Attached below is the updated data after 9th grade data was removed from THS.
 ![District Analysis After](https://github.com/swlim314/School_District_Analysis_Week_4/blob/c5ca8edb8799b4a37925aecfacf729847339714b/Resources/District%20Analysis%20After.png)

--How is the school summary affected?
+- How is the school summary affected?
 The school summary shows that for THS, the overall change in the % Passing Math, % Passing Reading, and % Overall Passing from the original to the 9th grade removed was very signficant, with an almost 30% drop in each of the categories.
 However, after the 10th-12th grade data was reincorporated and taken into account, the % Passing Math, % Passing Reading, and % Overall Passing ended up being less thant 1% different than the original data.
 This seems to have been due to the updated calculation with 9th grade scores counted as NaN negatively impacting the overall grades.
 With the 10-12th grade data being used as the only numbers for the final evaluation, the passing percentages ended up being relatively similar.
 **School Analysis Before**
 ![School Analysis Before](https://github.com/swlim314/School_District_Analysis_Week_4/blob/f14f0b70c01b7951e1bca39056acf9b6649b7461/Resources/School%20Analysis%20Before.png)